Open a PDF version to print this topic

 Have a bath or shower every day to help moisturise your skin.

 Topical steroids come in creams and ointments and help by reducing inflammation, making your skin less red and itchy.
-They are applied directly to your skin and come in several different strengths.
+You apply them directly to your skin.

-Usually, you use stronger strength topical steroid cream (or ointment) on your body and weaker strength on your face and in skin folds.
-It's important to use the correct strength.
+They come in several different strengths.
+Usually, you use a stronger topical steroid cream (or ointment) on your body and a weaker one on your face and in skin folds.
+It is important to use the right strength.

 How to apply topical steroids: